Bob and Tamar Manoukian Production Workshop and Costume Centre Tours

-Discover the fascinating world of the scenic artists and craftspeople who create the stunning sets and scenery for the world-famous Royal Opera House on the tour of the Bob and Tamar Manoukian Production Workshop.
+Discover the fascinating world of the scenic artists and craftspeople who create the stunning sets and scenery for the world-famous Royal Opera House on the tour of the Bob and Tamar Manoukian Production Workshop and Costume Centre.

 You can check availability and book your Thurrock tour online.
 If you have any other queries, please ring the Box Office on +44 (0)20 7304 4000

 Please meet at the Coachman’s Café prior to your tour.

 Tours are bookable online or by phoning the box office on: +44 (0)20 7304 4000.

 The Tour will last a maximum of 1 hour 15 mins.
 Twenty people max per tour.

 The Coachman’s Café is under the ownership of Grand Events and is serving up lunches, snacks and drinks.
 If you are a large group of 10 or more people and require refreshments before or after your tour, please telephone the café on 01708 892639 to give them notice.